Learning Outside the Classroom

 One of the most effective ways to apply concepts you learn in the classroom and to enhance soft skills is through our co-op programs offered in Business – Accounting, Business – Marketing, Business – Management, Business – Not-for-Profit Management, Kinesiology, and Urban and Intercultural Ministry.
 Students will first participate in career development and job search classes to prepare for the work-integrated learning experiences offered in their field.
 Students complete two eight-month work terms, receiving encouragement and coaching along the way.
 Learn more about Co-operative Education at Redeemer.

 Receive academic credit for internships in local or global organizations.
 These practical, hands-on experiences are designed to help prepare you for a future career.
-They are required or optional courses in many majors: business, environmental studies, health sciences, politics and international studies, kinesiology, media and communication studies, psychology, sociology, social work and youth ministry.
+They are required or optional courses in many majors.
 During internship placements, you are mentored by both your placement supervisor and a Redeemer instructor.
 For more about internships, view the Academic Calendar.

 Practicums provide Redeemer’s Education students with an introduction to working as a classroom teacher.
 Practicums give you the opportunity to see the connection between theory and practice, and to be part of a continued conversation among experienced professionals, education students and faculty.
 Practicums are designed to provide extensive opportunity for guided practice.
 They range from initial classroom observation to increased responsibility for student learning, classroom management, assessment and instruction.
 The responsibility of the teacher candidate begins with assisting individual students, continues with leading small groups and concludes with sustained periods of whole-group instruction.
 These opportunities facilitate the transition from being novices-in-training to becoming effective teachers ready to assume full responsibility as professional educators.
 For more about practicums in Redeemer’s Education degree, view the Academic Calendar.